xoplog/xop-go/xopotel/NOTES.md

 encoder is used.

-- For `BufferedReplayLogger` and `ReadOnlySpan`s that have been post-processed with `NewUnhacker` (TODO XXX), span Metadata links become OTEL span-level links directly with a single attribute (xopXXX).
+- For `BufferedReplayLogger` and `ReadOnlySpan`s that have been post-processed with `NewUnhacker`, span Metadata links become OTEL span-level links directly.
 - For other encoders links in span Metadata becomes sub-spans that are marked as existing just to encode links in their parent span.
 These extra `Span`s are marked with a spanIsLinkAttributeKey attribute.